Connect to BigQuery Data from PowerBuilder via JDBC

 Google uses the OAuth authentication standard.
 To access Google APIs on behalf of individual users, you can use the embedded credentials or you can register your own OAuth app.

-In addition to the OAuth values, you will need to specify the DatasetId and ProjectId.
+In addition to the OAuth values, specify the DatasetId and ProjectId.
 See the "Getting Started" chapter of the help documentation for a guide to using OAuth.

 Built-in Connection String Designer